 At the bottom of his post, Wilkinson embedded a scene from There Will Be Blood, a film in which an oil prospector, Daniel Plainview, feuds with a local preacher, Eli Sunday, over oil-rich land.
 In the most memorable scene, Daniel explains to a desperate Eli that it’s too late to sell his land as Daniel’s already drained the community’s oil making the last plot of land worthless.
 His straw has already drunk the milkshake.

-This insinuates that that Spotify is podcasting’s ruthless prospector.
-But that implies that Rogan made the right choice to sell early while his land still holds value.
+This insinuates that Spotify is podcasting’s ruthless prospector.
+But if Rogan is Eli, that implies Rogan made the right choice to sell early while his land still holds value.
 When this news came out, I thought of the exact same scene.
 Except in my view, the oil represents Spotify consolidating their stake in podcast advertising.
 To dominate podcast advertising, Spotify needs to grow the fundamental ingredients of any burgeoning market—the supply of inventory (podcast ads) and sufficient demand (podcast advertisers)—to make the investment worth it.
 On Dithering, Ben Thompson addresses Spotify’s goal:

 A few years ago, it was reported that the whole podcast industry was worth like $400 million … that’s why the opportunity for Spotify is so large, right?